PyO3/pyo3/guide/src/building-and-distribution.md

 When cross-compiling, PyO3's build script cannot execute the target Python interpreter to query the configuration, so there are a few additional environment variables you may need to set:

 - `PYO3_CROSS`: If present this variable forces PyO3 to configure as a cross-compilation.
-- `PYO3_CROSS_LIB_DIR`: This variable can be set to the directory containing the target's libpython DSO and the associated `_sysconfigdata*.py` file for Unix-like targets, or the Python DLL import libraries for the Windows target.
+- `PYO3_CROSS_LIB_DIR`: This variable can be set to the directory containing the target's libpython DSO and the associated `_sysconfigdata*.py` file for Unix-like targets.
-  This variable is only needed when the output binary must link to libpython explicitly (e.g. when targeting Windows and Android or embedding a Python interpreter), or when it is absolutely required to get the interpreter configuration from `_sysconfigdata*.py`.
+  This variable is only needed when the output binary must link to libpython explicitly (e.g. when targeting Android or embedding a Python interpreter), or when it is absolutely required to get the interpreter configuration from `_sysconfigdata*.py`.
+  On Windows, this variable is not needed because PyO3 uses `raw-dylib` linking.
 - `PYO3_CROSS_PYTHON_VERSION`: Major and minor version (e.g. 3.9) of the target Python installation.
   This variable is only needed if PyO3 cannot determine the version to target from `abi3-py3*` features, or if `PYO3_CROSS_LIB_DIR` is not set, or if there are multiple versions of Python present in `PYO3_CROSS_LIB_DIR`.
 - `PYO3_CROSS_PYTHON_IMPLEMENTATION`: Python implementation name ("CPython" or "PyPy") of the target Python installation.
   CPython is assumed by default when this variable is not set, unless `PYO3_CROSS_LIB_DIR` is set for a Unix-like target and PyO3 can get the interpreter configuration from `_sysconfigdata*.py`.

-An experimental `pyo3` crate feature `generate-import-lib` enables the user to cross-compile extension modules for Windows targets without setting the `PYO3_CROSS_LIB_DIR` environment variable or providing any Windows Python library files.
-It uses an external [`python3-dll-a`] crate to generate import libraries for the Python DLL for MinGW-w64 and MSVC compile targets.
-`python3-dll-a` uses the binutils `dlltool` program to generate DLL import libraries for MinGW-w64 targets.
-It is possible to override the default `dlltool` command name for the cross target by setting `PYO3_MINGW_DLLTOOL` environment variable.
-*Note*: MSVC targets require LLVM binutils or MSVC build tools to be available on the host system.
-More specifically, `python3-dll-a` requires `llvm-dlltool` or `lib.exe` executable to be present in `PATH` when targeting `*-pc-windows-msvc`.
-The Zig compiler executable can be used in place of `llvm-dlltool` when the `ZIG_COMMAND` environment variable is set to the installed Zig program name (`"zig"` or `"python -m ziglang"`).
+When cross compiling for Windows targets, `PYO3_CROSS_LIB_DIR` is not needed because PyO3 uses Rust's `raw-dylib` linking feature, which eliminates the need for import library (`.lib`) files entirely.

 An example might look like the following (assuming your target's sysroot is at `/home/pyo3/cross/sysroot` and that your target is `armv7`):